 Just remember that I’m right there with you all.
-Maybe I should start a support group?
-Remodelers Anonymous, anyone?
+Maybe I should start a support group…Remodelers Anonymous, anyone?

 For those of you who have lived through the home remodeling ordeal – what are your tips?
 Add them in the comments!
-I am not done yet, so I will soak up any wisdom you have. 🙂

 More Home Improvement Posts You’ll Love: